 Extended hours applications allow for an extension of licensed hours and operate only for a period of up to one month.
-If the Board receives a number of applications to extend licensed hours it will expect the applicant to consider whether an application should be made to vary the premises licence and operating plan.
+If the Board receives a number of applications to extend licensed hours it will expect the applicant to consider whether an application should be made to vary the premises licence and operating plan, or to explain why this is not appropriate.

-The Board received representations during its pre consultation exercise about the use of extended hours applications by licence holders.
+The Board received representations discussed with interested parties during its pre consultation exercise about the use of extended hours applications by licence holders.
 The Board's extended hours policy for festive and festival periods (referred to in more detail at Chapter 11 Hours Of Trading below) was highlighted by police in particular, as an example of generous licensing hours during those periods.